 Over the past 18 months, SMEs have been confronted with the serious financial implications of nationwide lockdowns and operational restrictions.
 With six million SMEs in the UK, accounting for 99% of all businesses and over 60% of all employment they represent a significant sector of the economy.
-The total cost of Covid-19 for small businesses is higher than anticipated – upwards of £126.6 billion.
+With the impact of the pandemic, the total cost of Covid-19 for small businesses is higher than anticipated – upwards of £126.6 billion.

 Many SMEs are vulnerable to such an economic shock.
 They frequently do not have the reserves to survive such a protracted period of lockdown.
 Over 1,400 went bust in September 2021, the highest number since March 2020.
 The Insolvency Service said the increase in September meant the number of insolvencies was up 56% compared with September 2020’s figure of 928.
 The end of government support is being blamed for this.

 Most government measures that protected firms from creditors were lifted in September, fuelling concerns that many companies that were forced to borrow heavily to survive during the pandemic will collapse next year.

 While there were some grants available to support small businesses during the pandemic, they weren’t enough to make up for the lost revenue.
 81% of small businesses said they haven’t had enough support from the government.
 The impact of the pandemic means many do not have enough reserves and have run up significant debts to cope with the crisis.

 A recent Bank of England report found that a third of UK’s small businesses were classified as highly indebted with debt levels of more than 10 times their cash balances, compared with 14% before the pandemic.